koendv/micropython-spiram/README.md

 ## Considerations

-- Up to 4 spi flash or ram memories can be connected to the STM32H7A3VIT6.
+- The STM32H7A3VIT6 has two *OCTO-SPI* controllers,  two spi memories per controller, 4 spi flash or ram memories in total.
+With 8 Mbyte SPI RAM chips, maximum RAM is 32 Mbyte external + 1 Mbyte internal = 33 Mbyte.

 - The board has a trace from processor SPI pin to the SPI memory ic, and from processor SPI pin to the board DuPont connectors.
 At low speeds this is not a problem, but at high speeds the trace to the DuPont connector will cause reflections.

-- The STM32H7A3VIT6 is pin-compatible with STM32H750VBT6, so you do not have to modify the pcb.

 ## Links
 ### WeAct-TC/MiniSTM32H7xx